  Patient Card

-- to address the risk of getting infections which can become serious if not treated.
+- To address the risk of getting infections which can become serious if not treated.
 In addition, some previous infections may reappear.
+Patients should seek guidance from their healthcare professional in case they develop an infection of any kind (even a head cold) at the time of their scheduled treatment with RoActemra.

-- to address the risk that patients using RoActemra may develop complications of diverticulitis which can become serious if not treated.
+- To address the risk that patients using RoActemra may develop complications of diverticulitis which can become serious if not treated.
+Patients should inform their doctor immediately if they experience signs and symptoms of stomach pain, or colic with a change in bowel habits, or notice blood in their stool.
+The patient should inform the healthcare professional if they have or have had intestinal ulceration or diverticulitis (inflammation in parts of the large intestine).

-- to address the risk that patients using RoActemra may develop serious hepatic injury.
-Patients would be monitored for liver function tests.
-Patients should inform their doctor immediately if they experience signs and symptoms of liver toxicity including tiredness, abdominal pain and jaundice.
+- To address the risk that patients using RoActemra may develop serious hepatic injury.
+Patients’ liver function would be monitored for changes in the level of liver enzymes through liver function tests during treatment with RoActemra.
+Patients should inform their doctor immediately if they experience signs and symptoms of liver toxicity including tiredness, confusion, abdominal pain, pain or swelling in the upper right side of the stomach area and jaundice (yellowing of the skin and eyes, and have dark brown coloured urine).

 ANNEX III